microconfig/microconfig/README.md

 You can try to build configs from the dedicated example repo: https://github.com/microconfig/configs-layout-example

 ## Viewing differences between config's versions
-During config build, Microconfig compares newly generated files to files generated during the previous build for each service for each config type.
+During the config build, Microconfig compares newly generated files to files generated during the previous build for each service for each config type.
 Microconfig can detect added/removed/changed properties.

 Diff for application.properties is stored in diff-application.properties, diff for process.properties is stored in diff-process.properties, etc.